w3c/wot-discovery/USE-CASES/README.md

 **Status:** v0.1<br>
 **Includes:** Semantic discovery, eventually Recipes<br>
 **Rationale / trigger:** Understanding an existing installation by reading manuals or doing reverse engineering can be a cumbersome job.
 Discovery mechanisms might support or even replace these tasks.<br>
-**Precondition:** Thing Descriptions for all devices, semantically annotated.
+**Precondition:** Use protocol inherent discovery mechanisms like browsing of data points, use network discovery.
+Thing Descriptions for all devices, semantically annotated.
 Relations between things described as links in the TDs.
 Thing Directory storing all TDs and being located in the plant network.<br>
 **Invariants:**<br>
 **Postcondition:**<br>
 **Normal flow:** Given a defined access point to the plant, the Thing Directory is queried in an appropriate manner.
 The way in which it can be queried can be manifold: It can be a precise SPARQL query send from a program, it can be a "Google like" freetext search narrowing down results in multiple stages and being carried out by a human, or something mixed eventually underpinned by ML or heuristics.<br>